Maryland Mesothelioma Verdicts and Settlements

 The Busch Steamfitter Verdict and 2019 Court of Appeals Affirmance

-On February 16, 2017, a Baltimore County Circuit Court jury awarded William E. Busch, Jr., a retired steamfitter from Pasadena, Maryland, $14,568,528.33 after a three-week trial before Judge Shannon Avery.
+On February 16, 2017, a Baltimore City Circuit Court jury awarded William E. Busch, Jr., a retired steamfitter from Pasadena, Maryland, $14,568,528.33 after a three-week trial before Judge Shannon Avery.
 Case No. 24X16000151 arose from Busch’s 1967 to 1976 exposure to asbestos-containing magnesia block insulation installed by Wallace & Gale in the Loch Raven High School boiler room while Busch worked as a steamfitter for Honeywell, with additional home renovation exposure.
 He was diagnosed with mesothelioma in March 2016 and filed suit on April 11, 2016.
 The jury broke the award into $10 million in noneconomic damages, $1.25 million in economic damages, $318,528.33 in past medical expenses, and $3 million in loss of consortium damages.

-Maryland’s non-economic damages cap reduced the award to roughly $7,284,264.17 on entry of judgment.
+Cross-claims against absent defendants reduced the award to roughly $7,284,264.17 on entry of judgment.
 The Court of Special Appeals affirmed in 2018, and the Court of Appeals of Maryland affirmed on July 3, 2019 (Wallace & Gale Asbestos Settlement Trust v.
 Busch, No. 58, September Term 2018), holding that sufficient circumstantial evidence supported the jury’s inference of Wallace & Gale asbestos work in the boiler room despite no direct product identification.

 The Dixon Take-Home Exposure Verdict